StevenSmiley/aws-cdk/packages/@aws-cdk/aws-wafv2/README.md

   ],
 });

+// Block requests from IPs that exceed 500 requests in five minutes const rateBasedRule = new wafv2.Rule.RateBased({
+  name: 'rateBasedRule',
+  maximumRequestsInFiveMinutes: 500,
+  action: wafv2.RuleAction.block(),
+});

+// Allow requests from a given set of IPs and label them const allowFromOverseasOffice = new wafv2.Rule.IPSet({
+  name: 'AllowFromOverseasOffice',
+  ipSets: [OverseasOfficeIPSet],
+  action: wafv2.RuleAction.allow(),
+  addLabels: [
+    'trusted:ip',
+  ],
+});

-// Block requests from outside the US that don't come from an expected set of IPs const regularMatchAllRule = new wafv2.Rule.Regular({
+// Block requests from outside the US that don't have a label indicating they are trusted const regularMatchAllRule = new wafv2.Rule.Regular({
   name: 'regularMatchAllRule',
   action: wafv2.RuleAction.block(),